powered by AmericaNow

 You hit a paywall.
 Here’s the context on this topic based on publicly available information.
 We did not access any paywalled content.
-View original article.
+View original article — The Guardian.

 Intense airstrikes have recently targeted military sites along the Iran-Iraq border, raising concerns about escalating conflicts in the Middle East.
 These strikes appear to be linked to strategic discussions involving the US and Israel, who are reportedly accelerating plans to mobilize Kurdish groups as part of broader regional tensions.
 The border area, a volatile zone for decades, has seen increased military activity, with experts highlighting the potential for these actions to draw in multiple parties and exacerbate existing ethnic divisions.